linuxturtle/lunarg-packaging-scripts/README.md

 - <b>reprepro-add-lunarg</b>

    This is run in the staging repository.
 It simply adds all of the files built by cowbuilder to the staging repository, and signs the Release file.

+- <b>.pbuilderrc</b>

+   This should go in your home directory, to make the cowbuild-\* scripts work properly